duncombe/wikis/Final Report Draft.md

 # Objective

-The DMAC system integration test (DMAC-IT) evaluates the extent to which the services that IOOS has deployed  to Federal partners and Regional Associations can assist resarchers and policy makers in finding, accessing and using oceanographic data to address important research questions and policy issues.
+The DMAC System Integration Test (SIT) evaluates the extent to which the services that IOOS has deployed  to Federal partners and Regional Associations can assist researchers and policy makers in finding, accessing and using oceanographic data to address important research questions and policy issues.
 IOOS services tested include the following:

 * OPeNDAP Data Access Protocol (DAP) and/or Open Geospatial Consortium (OGC) Web Coverage Service (WCS) for access to gridded data
 * OGC Sensor Observation Service (SOS) for access to in situ observations